← Home

 # [ 97-111] firmware string (e.g. "v1.3.1.8_build7")

-Zoom is the one thing the Camera Terminal actually handles - it’s standard UVC ZOOM_ABSOLUTE at selector 0x0B, unit 1, two bytes unsigned.
+Zoom is the one thing the Camera Terminal actually handles.
+It’s standard UVC ZOOM_ABSOLUTE at selector 0x0B, unit 1, two bytes unsigned.
 The range is 100 (1×) to 400 (4×).

 Getting Access Without Root